 Visa Nationals need to make a visa application (also known as Entry Clearance) prior to leaving for the UK.

-You should apply for a Short Term Study Visa by visiting the Home Office website to find out how to make an application from your country.
+You should apply for a Standard Visitor Visa by visiting the Home Office website to find out how to make an application from your country.
 You will need to include a supporting letter from Registry with your visa application.
 Please see below for the contact details to request a letter.

 You should include the following documents with your Short Term Study visa application:

 - A passport sized photograph (pre-entry clearance applications only)

 - Financial documents showing that you will have sufficient funds available to you during your studies.
 You may also want to include a letter from your employer.

 - Evidence of your return flight out of the UK